cits5501/cits5501.github.io/assets/lectures/lect01--intro.md

 - They describe not what a system (or program, or module, or other unit of software) does, in terms of inputs and outputs --
   (i.e., its behaviour, when modelled \alert{as a function})
-- -- but rather, the manner in which it does it (securely, portably, etc.)
+- Rather, they describe constraints on, or the manner in which, the system provides some service (securely, portably, etc.)

 ### Types of testing